keelan542/pathways/README.md

 ## Usage

-For now, just edit the dictionary named pes as required and run the pathways.py script.
+Edit the dictionary named pes as required and run the pathways.py script.

-## Example
+## Example Output

 ![example](example.png)

+## TODO

+- Add ability to plot multiple pathways on one plot.
+- Add small images of structures.